We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 <17> Question: What is your refund or return policy?

-Answer: Since all our software is downloadable as fully-functioning programs, it is the user's responsibility to determine if the software is suitable.
+Answer: Since all our software is available in downloadable as demo programs, it is the user's responsibility to determine if the software is suitable.
 We do not offer refunds or returns.
 Of course, we do replace CD's that are damaged during shipping.
 In addition, we will do everything in our power to get our software running properly on your machine (this offer is not valid for sewing machines!).

 Please, download the software, try it out and then purchase the software if you desire.